ckcr4lyf/stdinman/README.md

 cargo install --git https://github.com/ckcr4lyf/stdinman.git
 ```

+I've mostly only tested it on Linux, but it should work on Mac as well, and probably on Windows via WSL.

 ## Usage

 stdinman works via a Discord Bot, connected to a Voice Channel.
 You must ensure this bot is:

 * added to the server where you want to stream audio
 * has the "Connect" & "Speak" voice permissions

+There is [a guide at the bottom](#setting-up-the-discord-bot) on setting up a Discord Bot if you're unfamiliar.

 You'll need to provide the bot's token, and the ID of the voice channel you want it to connect to.
 These can be passed via CLI args: